main header image

 (1871 - 1944)

-Today, the Kokuba family is the most important family in Okinawa.
-One cousin was a member of the Japanese Congress, the Diet, for more than 30 years.
-His name was the same as Soke Kuniba's: Kosho Kokuba and he passed away recently.
-The family is one of the big Japanese conglomerates like Mitsubishi or Honda.
-They own over 400 companies and employ over 70,000 people in Okinawa alone.
-They also have business interests in other parts of Japan.
-They are involved in many industries, primarily shipping.
-In Naha, there are several large housing complexes called Kokuba Mansions and also several skyscraper buildings which are called Kokuba Buildings and house their business interests.
+Today, the Kokuba family is a very prominent family in Okinawa.
+The family is one of the big Japanese conglomerates, involved in many industries, primarily shipping.
+In Naha, there are several large housing complexes called Kokuba Mansions and skyscraper buildings which house their business interests.

 Kosei Kokuba